alexshmmy/Nonl_Opt_Python/README.md

 ### Contact info

-For questions or suggestions for improvements please drop an e-mail to
+For questions or suggestions for improvements please drop an e-mail to:

 `alex [dot] shmmy (at) gmail [dot] com`.